gpx135/fryday/README.md

   * HTTP to HTTPS redirection
 - CSRF Protection
   * Implement CSRF tokens in all forms
-  * Validate CSRF tokens on the server-side
+  * Validate CSRF tokens on the server side
 - Input Validation and Sanitization
   * Server-side validation of all user inputs
   * Sanitize data to prevent XSS attacks